Clean up resources

 Clean Up Resource

-🔒 Security Note: Regularly review and clean up IAM policies that are no longer needed to maintain the principle of least privilege in your AWS account.
+🔒 Security Note: Regularly review and clean up resources that are no longer needed to maintain the principle of least privilege in your AWS account.